open-telemetry/semantic-conventions/docs/general/metrics.md

 Attributes `mode` and `mountpoint` for metric `system.filesystem.usage` should be namespaced as `system.filesystem.mode` and `system.filesystem.mountpoint`.

-Metrics can also have attributes outside the metric namespace when these come from the attributes registry.
+Metrics can also have attributes outside of its namespace.

 Examples: